titumozammel/human-energy-economics/README.md

 # Human Energy Economics (HEE)

-### A Management Philosophy for Understanding, Managing, Recovering, and Investing in Human Energy
+### A Management Theory and Framework for Understanding, Managing, Recovering, and Investing in Human Energy

 > **Understand Human Energy.**
 > **Reduce Operational Noise.**